OddThumb/beacon/README.md

 ```

 ## **Documentation**

 -   Full function documentation is provided via Roxygen2 in the R source files.
 -   Python bindings (if any) follow NumPy-style docstrings.

 ## **Example Datasets**

 See data/ or use [GWOSC](https://www.gw-openscience.org/) compatible tools to fetch real event data.

+Or data can be downloaded via `get_segment()` and `download_segment()`.

 ## **Publications**

 If you use BEACON in your work, please cite: Kim et al., “Autoregressive Search of Gravitational Waves: Design of low-latency search pipeline for unmodeled transients — BEACON”, in prep.

+If you use only `seqarima` in your work, please cite: [Kim et al., PRD, 2024, “Autoregressive Search of Gravitational Waves: Denoising”](https://doi.org/10.1103/PhysRevD.109.102003).

 ## **License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.